sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 ![Mutation Testing Process](img/mutation-testing/mutation_analysis_process.png)

 When performing mutation testing, we count the number of mutants our test suite killed and the number of mutants that were still alive.
-By counting the amount of each of these mutant groups, we can give a value to the quality of our test suite.
+By counting the number of each of these mutant groups, we can give a value to the quality of our test suite.

 We define the **Mutation Score** as: